 1.4.1 Pedagogical Approaches in Implementing Participatory Teaching Methods

-The study conducted in Chile by Tang (2023) on Student-centered Approach in Teaching and Learning found that student-centered pedagogy is effective when participatory teaching methods are used by teachers in the classroom.
-These participatory teaching methods includes project-based learning, where students become active and take a role in learning by designing various projects and proposing real-world solutions, and problem-based learning, where students engage in solving various problems which increase creativity among them.
+The study conducted in Chile by Tang (2023) on Student-centred Approach in Teaching and Learning found that student-centred pedagogy is effective when participatory teaching methods are used by teachers in the classroom.
+These participatory teaching methods include project-based learning, where students become active and take a role in learning by designing various projects and proposing real-world solutions, and problem-based learning, where students engage in solving various problems, which increases creativity among them.

-Furthermore, Nazim et al. (2023) conducted a study in Saudi Arabia on Teachers’ Attitudes Towards Student-Centered Pedagogy and Assessment Practices to examine in English Foreign Language (EFL).
-The study found that EFL teachers proved that student-centered learning through participatory teaching methods brought a positive change toward mastering English language.
-Apart from that, the study revealed that when teachers value participatory teaching methods instructional within education become effective and brings positive change among learners.
+Furthermore, Nazim et al. (2023) conducted a study in Saudi Arabia on Teachers’ Attitudes Towards student-centred pedagogy and Assessment Practices to examine in English Foreign Language (EFL).
+The study found that EFL teachers proved that student-centred learning through participatory teaching methods brought a positive change toward mastering the English language.
+Apart from that, the study revealed that when teachers value participatory teaching methods, instructional practices within education become effective and bring positive change among learners.

-Moreover, Tadesse et al. (2023) investigated the implementation of participatory teaching methods in both public and private Secondary Schools in Eritrea by examining the teacher-student interaction in classroom.
+Moreover, Tadesse et al. (2023) investigated the implementation of participatory teaching methods in both public and private Secondary Schools in Eritrea by examining the teacher-student interaction in the classroom.
 Their findings highlighted the importance of adopting participatory teaching approaches to enhance the quality of education across various educational contexts.

-Additionally, Owuondo (2023) explored the shift from traditional time-based educational structures to a learner-centered approach in Kenya.
-The study emphasized the importance of participatory teaching in order to foster 21st-century skills which prepare learners for new world challenges.
-The study revealed that a broad transition toward participatory and learner-focused pedagogies enhance broader understanding among the learners.
+Additionally, Owuondo (2023) explored the shift from traditional time-based educational structures to a learner-centred approach in Kenya.
+The study emphasised the importance of participatory teaching in order to foster 21st-century skills which prepare learners for new world challenges.
+The study revealed that a broad transition toward participatory and learner-focused pedagogies enhances broader understanding among the learners.

 Finally, Muhangwa (2023) conducted a study in Tanzania to examine the effects of participatory teaching methods on students’ learning in Mathematics and Biology in secondary schools.
-The study found that participatory teaching methods such as group works, problem-based learning, simulations and presentations fostered positive student attitudes and motivate them to learn.
+The study found that participatory teaching methods such as group work, problem-based learning, simulations and presentations fostered positive student attitudes and motivated them to learn.
 Apart from that effective implementation of participatory teaching methods depends on appropriate instructional materials and trained teachers.
-These findings highlight the importance of aligning pedagogical strategies with sufficient resources and teacher training to improve students' knowledge and understanding which increases academic performance in science subjects.
+These findings highlight the importance of aligning pedagogical strategies with sufficient resources and teacher training to improve students' knowledge and understanding, which increases academic performance in science subjects.

-1.4.2 Students Engagement in Learning Activities
+1.4.2 Students' Engagement in Learning Activities

 Ginting (2021) conducted a study in Indonesia exploring student engagement in English language teaching.
-The study found that effective engagement involves the interconnection of multi-dimensional processes comprising of different aspects ranging from behavioral, emotional and cognitive aspect.
+The study found that effective engagement involves the interconnection of multi-dimensional processes comprising different aspects ranging from behavioural, emotional and cognitive aspects.
 Thus, students are cognitively engaged in lessons when they are emotionally and behaviorally active.
-Ginting further postulated that factors like intrinsic motivation, interactive and student-centered teaching methods enhance students’ engagement in learning activities.
+Ginting further postulated that factors like intrinsic motivation, interactive and student-centred teaching methods enhance students’ engagement in learning activities.
 The study insisted on the importance of training teachers to support them in acquiring skills for creating engaging and participatory teaching and learning experiences.

-Furthermore, a study conducted by Cevikbas and Kaiser (2022) in Turkey to assess student engagement in a flipped secondary mathematics classroom found that student engagement across behavioral, emotional, and cognitive dimensions was significantly enhanced through teaching using flipped classroom approach.
-The study further revealed that flipped classroom teaching approach helped students to prepare themselves better before going to class, increase their participation, enhances interest and motivation toward learning and fosters critical thinking skills.
+Furthermore, a study conducted by Cevikbas and Kaiser (2022) in Turkey to assess student engagement in a flipped secondary mathematics classroom found that student engagement across behavioural, emotional, and cognitive dimensions was significantly enhanced through teaching using the flipped classroom approach.
+The study further revealed that the flipped classroom teaching approach helped students to prepare themselves better before going to class, increase their participation, enhanced interest and motivation toward learning and foster critical thinking skills.